MechanicalRabbit/DataKnots4FHIR.jl/doc/src/synthea.md

 ## Querying Synthea FHIR Bundles

 This package demonstrates how to query bundles of FHIR using DataKnots with a 116 person synthetic dataset.
-Note that the downloaded data includes two additional bundles, for providers and hospitals.
+First we import the relevant libraries we'll be using.

     using JSON
+    using Dates
     using DataKnots
+    using DataKnots4FHIR
     using Pkg.Artifacts

+Next let's build an in-memory database that holds our synthetic patient bundles.
+Note that the downloaded data includes two additional bundles, for providers and hospitals.

     datapath = joinpath(artifact"synthea-116", "synthea-116");